dependabot/api-docs/README.md

 }
 ```

-Update an update config, for example to change its update schedule.
+Update an update config, for example, to change its update schedule.

 ### Delete an existing Update Config